swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 Agreeing to Sign Authentication Requests”, of \[[SAML v2.0 Errata 05](#saml2errata05)\].

-Identity Providers SHALL advertise support for the SAP protocol according to \[[SigSAP](#sigsap)\], by including the service property entity category URI
+Identity Providers SHALL advertise support for the SAP protocol according to \[[SC.SAP](#sc-sap)\], by including the service property entity category URI
 `http://id.elegnamnden.se/sprop/1.0/scal2` in its metadata.
 An Identity Provider that does not advertise support for SAP MAY ignore requests for SAD.

 ```